Amicus Briefs

 Kemp v.
 U.S.

 AMICUS BRIEF SUMMARY – When the Supreme Court adopted the Federal Rules of Civil Procedure in the 1930s, it provided that Rule 60 should be available to correct judicial errors of law.
-The Court granted cert in Kemp because it presents an ideal opportunity to remedy a decades-long split that has divided courts of appeals over how Rule 60(b) applies to “legal error.”
+The Court granted cert in Kemp because it presented an ideal opportunity to remedy a decades-long split dividing courts of appeals over how Rule 60(b) applies to “legal error.”

 Kisor v.
 Wilkie